 With over 300 acres in South Essex, Belhus Woods combines ancient woodland, working woods, flower meadows, open grassland, and fishing and conservation lakes.
 It’s a great place to walk your dog, picnic by the lake, feed the ducks, go fishing or spot wildlife.
 There are many activities throughout the year for families and nature enthusiasts, such as riding, archery and watching model boats.

 Sunday 20th October, Sunday 17th November, Sunday 15th December

 Money from parking goes toward maintaining the park and protecting its wildlife.

-Kids love Belhus Woods, whether kicking a ball around in the open spaces or riding the miniature railway.
+Kids love Belhus Woods, whether kicking a ball around in the open spaces or enjoying the new music themed play area.

 Belhus Woods is an accessible site for walking, with flat terrain, and open and denser areas of woodland.
 You can pass through many habitats, such as ancient woodland, coppice plantations, reed beds, wildflower meadows and conservation lakes, and really feel like you’re escaping the hustle and bustle.